-Oakland Press 06/17/22
+Oakland Press 06/15/23

-theoaklandpress.com 06/17/22
+theoaklandpress.com 06/15/23

-Royal Oak Tribune 06/17/22
+Royal Oak Tribune 06/15/23

 CITY OF ROYAL OAK 30-DAY PUBLIC COMMENT PERIOD NOTICE

-Notice is hereby given that a draft copy of the City of Royal Oak's Community Development Block Grant (CDBG) program plan are available for review and comment through July 15, 2022.
-The documents will be available for a 30-day public comment period through July 15, 2022.
+Notice is hereby given that a draft copy of the City of Royal Oak's Community Development Block Grant (CDBG) FY223 Annual Action Plan is available for review and public comment.
+The draft plan is available at www.royaloakmi.gov or by calling 248-853-2800.
 A summary of the activities and funding levels is provided below.
-The documents available from the City of Royal Oak's website at www.royaloakmi.gov .
-The City of Royal Oak will take all reasonable steps to provide a copy to disabled persons and non-english speakers.
-For more information, contact Joseph M. Murphy, Director of Planning, 203 S. Troy St., Royal Oak MI 48067 or electronically at: jmm@royaloakmi.gov .
+The documents available for review and comment are the FY223 Annual Action Plan and the FY223 CDBG Program.
+The city will take all reasonable steps to provide a copy to disabled persons and non-English speaking persons.
+Persons with disabilities can contact the City of Royal Oak at 248-853-2800 to request an accessible copy.
+Persons with disabilities can also contact Joseph Murphy, Director of Planning, 203 S Troy St, Royal Oak MI 48067 or electronically at jmurphy@royaloakmi.gov .

-FY 2023 (July 1, 2022 - June 30, 2023)
+CDBG activities for year ending 6/30/2024

-CDBG activities / expenditures
+CDBG activities for year ending 6/30/2024

-public participation
+funding level

-in-home supportive services (ROSES)
+HOME - In-home supportive services

-Homeless assistance services (SOHS)
+LightHouse / SOS - homeless prevention & assistance

+2023 CDBG funds allocated to the following activities:

-Housing rehabilitation program - owner rehabilitation
+housing rehabilitation program - owner rehabilitation assistance

-Housing rehabilitation program - tenant rehabilitation
+2023 CDBG funds allocated to the following activities:

-program administration
+program administration including fair housing testing services

-unanticipated expenses / contingency
+impacts to the environment and energy efficiency

 total estimated program expenditures

 CDBG revenues

-grants

-in-home supportive services (ROSES)

-Homeless assistance services (SOHS)

-Housing rehabilitation program - owner rehabilitation

-Housing rehabilitation program - tenant rehabilitation

-program administration

-unanticipated expenses / contingency
+revenue from local

+program income / residual rehab repayments

+2023 CDBG revenues

 total estimated program revenues

 City of Royal Oak

 Joseph M Murphy, Director of Planning

-VICKI ARSENAULT
+VICKI ARSENALI

 NOTARY PUBLIC - STATE OF MICHIGAN

 COUNTY OF OAKLAND

 My Commission Expires May 11, 2026

-Acting in the County of \\\\\
+Acting in the County of

-Sworn to the subscribed before me this 20 June, 2022
+Sworn to the subscribed before me this 20 June 2023

-Vicki Arsenault
+Vicki Arsenali

-Notary Public, State of Michigan

-Acting in Oakland County
+Notary Public, State of Michigan Acting in Oakland County